-Wado-ryu means the style of harmony.
+Wado-Ryu means the style of peace and harmony.
 The style believes more in yielding instead of using sheer brute force against the opponent.
 It is a style for self-defense.

-Wado-ryu isn’t strictly an art of Karate, instead it comprises of a lot of Jujutsu techniques.
+Wado-Ryu isn’t strictly an art of Karate, instead it comprises of Shindo Yoshin Ryu Jujutsu and modern day Karate techniques.
 Hironori also taught Shotokan for some time too during his journey of martial arts, ultimately, the style became the hybrid of various arts and styles that Hironori practiced since his childhood.

-Ranking system in Wado-ryu is similar to the typical Karate belt order.
+Ranking system in Wado-Ryu is similar to the typical Karate belt order.
 The beginner attains white belt or 10th kyu (or 9th kyu in some schools) and progresses to the 1st kyu (brown belt).
 The first level of black belt is Shodan, with the highest level ever attained was 9th Dan (degree).